syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 'Initialize the HTML to PDF converter with Blink rendering engine Dim htmlConverter As HtmlToPdfConverter = New HtmlToPdfConverter(HtmlRenderingEngine.Blink)

-Dim settings As BlinkConverterSettings = New BlinkConverterSettings()

-'Set the BlinkBinaries folder path settings.BlinkPath = "/BlinkBinaries/"

 Dim url As String = "https://www.example.com"

 Dim getMethodUri As New Uri(url)